nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 ```

 ## Parsing basics
-The simplest way of parsing CSV data is to call the [`asCsvReader`][asCsvReader] method that enriches relevant types.
+The simplest way of parsing CSV data is to call the [`asCsvReader`] method that enriches relevant types.
+We'll discuss
-We'll discuss  what exactly "relevant types" mean a bit later, but for now, it's safe to consider that anything that can
+what exactly "relevant types" mean a bit later, but for now, it's safe to consider that anything that can be turned into
- be turned into a stream of characters (such as the `rawData` variable we declared earlier) is concerned.
+a stream of characters (such as the `rawData` variable we declared earlier) is concerned.

-The [`asCsvReader`][asCsvReader] method takes two parameters: the separator character (usually `,`) and a boolean flag
+The [`asCsvReader`] method takes two parameters: the separator character (usually `,`) and a boolean flag that indicates
-that indicates whether or not to skip the first row.
+whether or not to skip the first row.

-More importantly, [`asCsvReader`][asCsvReader] takes a type parameter that describes what each row should be interpreted
+More importantly, [`asCsvReader`] takes a type parameter that describes what each row should be interpreted as.
+We'll
-as.
-We'll study this mechanism in depth, but for now, an example: let's say that we want to represent each row in our
+study this mechanism in depth, but for now, an example: let's say that we want to represent each row in our list of cars
-list of cars as a `List[String]`.
+as a `List[String]`.

 ```tut
 rawData.asCsvReader[List[String]](',', false)
 ```

 That return type is interesting.
-First, the outermost type: [`CsvReader`][CsvReader].
-That's essentially
+First, the outermost type: [`CsvReader`].
+That's essentially an iterator with a `close`
-an iterator with a `close` method - you can fold on it, filter it, use it in monadic composition...
+method - you can fold on it, filter it, use it in monadic composition...

-That [`CsvReader`][CsvReader] contains instances of [`DecodeResult`][DecodeResult] - a sum type that
+That [`CsvReader`] contains instances of [`DecodeResult`] - a sum type that represents the result of decoding each row.
-represents the result of decoding each row.
-It can correctly be thought of as a specialised version of
+It can correctly be thought of as a specialised version of [`Option`].
-[`Option`][Option].

 Finally, the innermost type is what we requested each row to be parsed as: a `List[String]`.